codepr/codepr.github.io/_posts/2019-03-06-sol-mqtt-broker-p3.md

 {% highlight c %}

 /*
- * General informations of the broker, all fields will be published
+ * General information of the broker, all fields will be published
  * periodically to internal topics
  */
 static struct sol_info info;